-Coca-Cola Enterprises (CCE) contracted Logical Integrations to develop and deliver a comprehensive training curriculum for the development of basic managerial and interpersonal skills for over 2,300 mid-level managers.
-This eight-module course is highly interactive, (accompanied by full-length, engaging presentations), debriefing games, role-plays, breakout discussions, and “record and recall” exercises.
+Coca-Cola Enterprises (CCE) contracted Logical Integrations to develop and deliver a comprehensive training curriculum to develop the core foundational, supervisory competencies for over 2,300 newly promoted, technically proficient individuals to supervisory positions.
+Using the training philosophy that adults learn best by doing, this curriculum is designed to be highly interactive, to include debriefing games, role-plays, breakout discussions, and “record and recall” exercises, to ensure participants can immediate apply the newly learned skills.
 Since its implementation, this managerial training curriculum has been successfully delivered to more than 3,300 CCE managers.

 Coca-Cola Enterprises (CCE) identified a company-wide need for the uniform orientation of all new hires to their organization, wanting to provide an engaging and memorable curriculum to encourage and excite new hires of their forthcoming experience with the organization.
 As a result, CCE contracted Logical Integrations, Inc. to develop and provide: Training Manuals – Facilitator Guides and Participant Guides to cover 24 classroom hours.
 Content includes employee benefits, policies, company history, safety, inclusion sexual harassment and products and services.
 Supplementary materials include HR acknowledgement forms; Interactive Learning – Content reviews conducted as interactive team games that allow participants to recall newly received information in a competitive, team environment; and CD-ROMs – Multiple combined sources of audio, video, interactive games, and PowerPoint presentations included on a single delivery media to enhance the learning experience for all learner types.

 All deliverables developed for CCE by LII were distributed both domestically and internationally.
-The program was disseminated in Canada and garnered tremendous support and accolades within the CCE organization.
-The program was also recognized as a program of excellence, benchmarked by the Wal-MartTM Corporation in their effort to develop a new hire orientation program of equal or greater success.
+The program was also recognized as a program of excellence, benchmarked by the Wal-Mart™ Corporation in their effort to develop a new hire orientation program of equal or greater success.
 Over 18,000 employees were trained, resulting in a 34% decrease in employee turnover and nearly $200,000 expense reduction.

 Coca-Cola Enterprises (CCE) contracted Logical Integrations, Inc. (LII) to design and develop a Mini Quick Reference design and develop an SMI Mini Quick Reference document for its Operations department.
 As no documentation was available from the equipment manufacturer, LII was tasked with interviewing SMEs, shadowing machine operators, and researching available published documentation to fulfill this engagement.
 Upon completing the initial review of these resources, followed by the completion of a gap analysis, LII determined which pieces of information were most critical and vital for inclusion in a manual that would allow for the continuous, successful operation of the SMI machine on a daily basis.
 After the development and implementation of this durable, color-coded, easy-to-use mini manual was adopted by a CCE’s SMI machinery operators, CCE experienced a reduction in SMI machine downtime.
 SMI supervisors also noted that less accidents were reported as it related to improper use of the SMI machines.